ptti/ptti/README.md

 each observable (compartment) for each time.
 A full example of this programmatic use is available in [examples/ukfitting.py].

-Of the other arguments, `interventions` specifies interventions and `rseries` causes an extra column to be added to the trajectory for the computed value of the reproduction number at each time.
+Of the other arguments, `interventions` specifies interventions.
 The `seed` argument is for the random seed to use and is intended to make stochastic simulations repeatable.

 The parameters that are understood by a model, and the observables that it provides can be retrieved from the corresponding model